Vighnesh-Avadhanam/Hate-Speech-Classification/README.md

 ## Ben
 ## Chris
 ## Juan
+* Obtained training data
+* Wrote script for the extraction of data
+* Built XGBoost and hateBERT_XGBoost models

 ## Nicolas
 * Built the Logistic, Lasso, and Ridge Models
 * Found the test data and uploaded to repository